 - Women’s Connection Reception: A highlight of our Women’s Connection, Women’s Literature, and WGST topic area, this event features a speaker addressing issues in women’s and gender studies.
 The speaker often addresses a subject related to the region hosting the conference.
 You can sign up for this event when you register for the conference.

-- Coffee at the Commons: This event offers contingent faculty members the opportunity to make connections with peers at other institutions and features a speaker.
+- Common Grounds: This event offers contingent faculty members the opportunity to make connections with peers at other institutions and features a speaker.
 You can sign up for this event when you register for the conference.

 - Diversity Reception: This event features a speaker addressing issues in diversity.
 The speaker often addresses a subject related to the region hosting the conference.
 You can sign up for this event when you register for the conference.

-- Graduate Student Reception: This event offers graduate students the opportunity to make connections with peers at other institutions and to meet CEA officers and members.
+- Emerging Scholars Reception: This event offers graduate students and early career professionals the opportunity to make connections with peers at other institutions and to meet CEA officers and members.
 You can sign up for this event when you register for the conference.

 - Open Mic Night: CEA members share their fiction, creative nonfiction, and poetry.
 No registration is necessary.